Charged-particle production as a function of the relative transverse activity classifier in pp, p$-$Pb, and Pb$-$Pb collisions at the LHC: Analysis procedure

 \subsection{Event and track selection}

 The present study is performed using the LHC Run~1 and Run~2 data collected with the ALICE detector.
 The Inner Tracking System (\ITS~\cite{ALICE:1999cls}), Time Projection Chamber (\TPC~\cite{ALICE:2000jwd}), and \VZERO~\cite{ALICE:2004ftm} are the main detectors used in the current analysis.
 The \ITS is composed of six cylindrical layers of high-resolution silicon tracking detectors.
 The two innermost layers, closest to the interaction point (IP), consist of hybrid Silicon Pixel Detectors (\SPD) at radial distances of 3.9 and 7.6\,cm from the beam axis with a pseudorapidity coverage of $|\eta|<2$ and $|\eta|<1.4$, respectively.
 The \TPC is a cylindrical drift detector that covers a radial distance of 85--247\,cm from the beam axis and its longitudinal dimension extends from about $-250$\,cm to $+250$\,cm around the nominal IP.
 The \VZERO detector consists of two arrays of scintillating counters (\VZEROA and \VZEROC) placed on each side of the IP covering the full azimuthal acceptance and the pseudorapidity ranges of $2.8<\eta<5.1$ and $-3.7<\eta<-1.7$, respectively~\cite{ALICE:2008aamodt}.
 The \VZERO detector and the \SPD are used for triggering and background rejection.
 The data were collected using a minimum-bias (MB) trigger, which required a signal in both \VZEROA and \VZEROC detectors.
 The offline event selection is optimised to reject beam-induced background in all collision systems by utilising the timing signals in the two \VZERO detectors.
 In \PbPb collisions, in order to suppress the beam induced background and the electromagnetic interactions, the \VZERO-timing selection is complemented by correlating the timing signals of the neutron zero degree calorimeters (\ZDC~\cite{ALICE:1999edx}), which are positioned on both sides of the IP at 112.5\,m distance along the beam axis~\cite{ALICE:2014sbx}.
-A criterion based on the offline reconstruction of multiple primary vertices in the \SPD is applied to reduce the pileup caused by multiple interactions in the same bunch crossing~\cite{ALICE:2008aamodt,ALICE:2018pal,ALICE:2019mmy}.
+Runs with a low number of interactions per bunch crossing ($\mu$) were selected resulting in average $\mu$ values of 0.020, 0.005, and 0.001 for \pp, \pPb, and \PbPb collisions at $\sqrt{s_{\rm NN}}=5.02$\,TeV, respectively.
+Therefore, events with multiple collisions (pile-up) constitute a small fraction of the triggered events.
+They are identified and rejected based on the presence of multiple offline reconstruction primary vertices in the \SPD~\cite{ALICE:2008aamodt,ALICE:2018pal,ALICE:2019mmy}.
 To ensure that a hard scattering took place in a collision, events are required to have a trigger particle with transverse momentum above a given threshold.
 For the energy dependence of the \rt distributions in pp collisions, the trigger particle is chosen in the same \pt interval (5--40\,GeV$/c$) as used in previous publications for pp collisions at $\sqrt{s}=13$\,TeV~\cite{ALICE:2019mmy,ALICE:2023yuk}.
 However, for the system size dependence of \pt spectra as a function of \rt, \pp, \pPb, and \PbPb collisions with a trigger particle within $8<\ptt<15$\,GeV$/c$ are considered.
 This choice is motivated from previous ALICE results where the particle production in the toward and away regions are studied as a function of the collision centrality using heavy-ion data~\cite{ALICE:2011gpa,ALICE:2022qxg}.
 For \pPb and \PbPb collisions, in this particular \ptt interval the jet-like correlations dominate over the collective effects, and therefore, the separation in three topological regions is appropriate~\cite{ALICE:2011gpa}.